fivestars/git-hooks/README.md

 ### Global hooks:
  You can have global hooks on your machine.
 These will be run for any repository that has **git-hooks** installed (ie. has the multiplexer scripts in its `.git/hooks` dir.
 See **Installation** below).
 This is useful for applying consistent, project-agnostic rules across all of your projects (such as commit message format/structure).
 These hooks can be literal script files or reference hooks, but they will not be checked into the source control of the repositories that they will affect.
 They will appear and run alongside the repo's own hooks.

+ You also have the option of organizing your global hooks into global sets.
+Let's say you have a group of repositories (*alpha*) that you want global hooks A, B and C applied to and another group (*beta*) that you want global hooks A, D and F applied to.
+You can use `use-globals alpha` in your *alpha* repositories and any global hooks you include while in those repositories will be associated with the *alpha* global set.
+Similarly for the *beta* group.
+If you don't provide a global set name to `use-globals` it will use the anonymous *\<default>* global set.
+There is nothing special about this global set, except that it's the one that will be used if you never invoke `use-globals` in your repository.

  Global hooks will be enabled by default for all repos with **git-hooks** installed.
-If you wish to prevent the global git hooks from running for a repository, set the local git config value of `git-hooks.global-enabled` to `false` within the repository.
-This will allow you to continue to use the repo's source-controlled git hooks.
+If you wish to prevent the global git hooks from running for a repository, use `disable-globals`.
+This will still allow your repository-specific source-controlled hooks to run as normal.
+Use `use-globals` to re-enable global hooks in your repository.

 ## Installation: